asalovaara/Trollbot/documentation/Production server guide.md

   sudo docker exec -it server_trollbot_1 npm run log -- --atlas

-server_trollbot_1 is the default name for the application server's docker container.
-If there are issues, please check the name of the containers and use the appropriate one.
+The command sudo docker exec -it can be used to execute any command inside the container.
+In the above example, server_trollbot_1 is the default name for the application server's docker container.
+Logs can be generated from local installation too, as instructed in the logger guide.
+Remember to check the name of the containers and use the appropriate one.
 Containers can be listed with the command "sudo docker container ls".

---- ON CERTIFICATES ---
+If you need to see if the server has produced any errors or you want to see what is going on inside the container, you can use the command

+  sudo docker logs <Container name>

+This command will print out any messages the application would have printed in terminal during it's execution.

+### On certificates

 The certificates have been issued through The University of Helsinki.
 The certificates in .pem-format.